 Nissen played a foundational role in the development of the heritage conservation movement in Mumbai initiated in the 1990s.
 The JNAF aims to present aspects of the city that the Nissen Archive encompasses.

-On the occasion of World Environment Day 2020, take a look at Banganga, a heritage site in Mumbai – through the photographs of Foy Nissen:
+Take a look at Banganga, a heritage site in Mumbai – through the photographs of Foy Nissen

 In recent years, environmentalists have pointed to the dipping water level of the site and a shift in the ecological balance due to water pollution and other factors.
 Nissen’s images from half a century ago are a testament to the changing landscape of the city.

 Water, in its diverse occurrences has cultural connotations, especially in a city on the edge of the sea with monsoon as its defining season.
 Through the featured photographs, Nissen captures local life centred around this small water body.

 As documentary stills, the selected angles and compositions display not only great photography skill, but also allow for a detached yet close viewing, never intrusive or disruptive.
 Seen together these images construct an intimate narrative of the place.

 Banganga is laden with myth, legend, religious, historical and cultural significance.
 Many meanings are ascribed to the waters of Banganga, contributing to the collective memory of the place in the city.